Our History

 Overview

-The Center for the Study of Adolescent Risk and Resilience (C-StARR) supports interdisciplinary research that translates theories to practices and policies, with the overarching aim of reducing the risk of substance abuse and developing effective preventive interventions for adolescents.
+The Center for the Study of Addictive Risk and Resilience (C-StARR) supports interdisciplinary research that translates theories to practices and policies, with the overarching aim of reducing the risk of substance abuse and developing effective preventive interventions for adolescents.
 The C-StARR, which is part of Duke University Center for Child and Family Policy is a continuing core center, initially funded in 2003 by a center grant (P20) awarded by NIDA in 2003 and subsequently by another center grant (P30) in 2008 .

 The mission of the C-StARR is to facilitate the translation of basic-science knowledge about regulatory processes and peer influences into innovative research efforts to prevent substance use and related problems in adolescence.
 These themes have unified and catalyzed C-StARR investigators, who study the development and prevention of substance use at the intrapersonal, interpersonal, and institutional levels.
 The C-StARR seeks to enhance multidisciplinary funded projects, foster the innovative translation of theories across disciplines and projects, and implement and disseminate evidence-based interventions by influencing policy makers, practitioners, school leaders, and agency directors.
 The C-StARR represents collaborations across multiple disciplines among faculty and researchers in the Center for Child and Family Policy, the Department of Psychology and Neuroscience, the Social Science Research Institute, and other departments at Duke and at the University of North Carolina at Chapel Hill.
 Disciplines represented include psychology, neuroscience, epidemiology, public policy, sociology, economics, pharmacology, and genetics.